Enscape provides a native Material Editor which is available for use in Vectorworks.

 The “Generic” material type is suited for any materials that aren’t supposed to be rendered as grass blades, water surface, or have translucency applied.

-It gives you control over the color, reflectivity, transparency, surface relief (height) and light emission of your material.
+It gives you control over the color, reflectivity, transparency, and surface relief (height) of your material.

 This is the default material type and can be used for the majority of all possible materials.

-When selecting a video file as the Albedo texture, transparency-related material settings become limited to Cutout-Transparency allowing for the application of a mask texture.
+When selecting a video file as the Albedo texture, transparency-related material settings are limited to Cutout-Transparency only where you can apply a mask texture.
 The adjustment or inversion of the brightness of the video texture in the Enscape Texture Editor becomes unavailable in this scenario.

 The Transparency area lets you control the opacity of your model, or, in other words, the amount of light that can travel through the surface, allowing you to see what’s behind it.